turytsia/vut-ipk-network-sniffer/README.md

 The IPK sniffer is a C-based network sniffer which is inspired by [wireshar](https://www.wireshark.org/) sniffer, but it is a lot more simple to use.
 It can capture and analyze network IPv4, IPv6 and ARP packets of various types on a specified network interface.

 ### Installation
+> **Note**
+The program is made for UNIX-based systems only.
+In other cases the sniffer won't work.

 To install the sniffer program, follow these steps:
 1. Download the source code from the repository.
 2. Compile the source code using Makefile: